Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-\begin{prop} Suppose that $p=23$ and $a=1$.
-If $H$ is not a blueprint for $\Vmin$ then $H$ stabilizes an $\sl_2$-subalgebra of $L(G)$. \end{prop} \begin{pf} The only non-generic class for $p=23$ and $\Vmin$ is the regular class, with blocks $23^2,10$, case (xxix) above.
+\begin{proposition} Suppose that $p=23$ and $a=1$.
+If $H$ is not a blueprint for $M(E_7)$ then $H$ stabilizes a unique $3$-space on $L(E_7)$ that is an $\slf_2$-subalgebra of $L(E_7)$. \end{proposition} \begin{proof} The only non-generic unipotent class for $p=23$ and $M(E_7)$ is the regular class, with Jordan blocks $23^2,10$, case (\ref{li:sl2first23}) above.
 The $10$ in the action of $u$ must come from a simple summand, leaving a single projective module of dimension $46$.
 Only two possibilities yield conspicuous sets of composition factors, namely $20,18,10,4^2$ and $18^2,10,6,4$.
-The first of these has no corresponding set of composition factors on $L(G)$, with the second of these yielding the unique action
+The first of these has no corresponding set of composition factors on $L(E_7)$, and the second of these yields the unique action